Jim Zim's pictures

 Greetings from California's central coast!

 In case you're not already familiar with Diablo Canyon, let me just start by saying that the plant is built around two nuclear reactors which each produce 1,100 megawatts of electricity.
-All told, DCPP cranks out enough power for over two million homes!
+All told, DCPP cranks out enough power for over three million people!
 The plant sits on a gorgeous stretch of the Pacific coast just west of San Luis Obispo, California.
 Because the plant site is off limits to the public, and shielded from view by a coastal mountain range, almost no one but the plant staff will ever see the Diablo Canyon facility.
 But as you continue a little further down the page, I'll show you what you're missing.
 I'm fairly confident that my view on the way to work in the morning is a lot better than yours!

-But before I go any further, I'd just like to say that I've worked at Diablo Canyon for a long time now, in a lot of different roles that have given me a great look at how things work and how the plant is managed.
+But before I go any further, I'd just like to say that I worked at Diablo Canyon for a long time, in a lot of different roles that have given me a great look at how things work and how the plant is managed.
 Over all those years, I've never seen anything that led me to doubt the company's commitment to safe operation of the plant... and I've seen much that has impressed me.
 Diablo Canyon's outstanding track record is something that PG&E can be very proud of... and the people of San Luis Obispo county can certainly sleep well at night knowing that Diablo Canyon is operating safely.

 In light of the crisis at the Fukushima nuclear plant in Japan, I'm sure a lot of people are skeptical about the idea of Diablo Canyon being safe.
 But once you understand the important differences between the Fukushima plant and Diablo Canyon, you'll see why what happened at Fukushima simply could not happen at DCPP.
 Let me explain...